 Once you have your prices set, you must focus on treating your bakery as a lean business.
 It’s important that the equipment that you purchase give you a financial return.
-It’s tempting to get a new toy that makes life easier, but you should consider if your business will really see a sales boost from it.
+It’s tempting to get a new toy that makes life easier, but you should consider if your business will benefit from a sales boost.

 The same can be said regarding new lines.
-Expect product requests from your customers, but before you bake them you should consider if making them is a good use of your time and whether it matches your existing range/brand.
+Expect product requests from your customers, but before you bake them, consider if making them is a good use of your time and whether it matches your existing range/brand.

 The cost of equipment and location lead to considerable variance in the cost of setting up a bakery.
-A micro-bakery can be set up for around £5000, whereas a larger operations start-up costs will start from £100k.
+A micro-bakery can be set up for around £5000, whereas larger operations will have start-up costs from £100k.

 As long as you can keep your costs in line with your budget and offer a great collection of bakery products, you have the best chance of success!